iQpump1000 Installation and Start-Up Workshop

 Basic knowledge of motors and inverters.
 It is highly recommended to review the Motor Basics eLearning Module (eLM.MTR.02.MotorBasics) and VFD Basics e-Learning Module (eLM.VFDB.01) before attending this class.

 If you're not sure if this class is right for you, call and speak with one of our Product Training Engineers at 1-800-YASKAWA (927-5292) dial 41.

-This class runs from 8:30 to 5:00 pm the first day and ends around noon on the second day.
 This includes a one-hour lunch and two 15-minute breaks.
 The class consists of technical manual review and hands-on wiring of application stories.